lancerael/d-theia/README.md

 - Tooltip - reusable tooltip
 - Utilities - helper methods

 The limitations of this approach have been demonstrated.
 The class based heirarchy has presented an easily understood structure, but different types of chart cannot be easily combined.
-The code is now being refactored for a Functional Programming approach.
+The code is now being evaluated for a Functional Programming approach.

 Technologies Used:
 - NodeJS/NPM